Applying for Aid

 During the process of applying for federal student financial aid, certain conditions must be met before and after the application process.
 Florida Atlantic University offers a comprehensive financial aid program to assist in meeting reasonable educational expenses by both full-time and part-time students who might otherwise be unable to afford college.
 Reasonable educational expenses include tuition and fees, room and board, books and supplies, transportation, miscellaneous personal expenses, and expenses related to child care of a student's dependents.
 Thus, this page offers the basic procedures necessary to apply for financial aid.

 To apply for financial aid, complete an online Application for Federal Student Aid (FAFSA).

-The FAU priority deadline is March 1st each year.
+The 1st FAU priority deadline is January 1st each year.
+The 2nd FAU priority deadline is March 1st each year.
 All applications received after that date will be reviewed in order of receipt.
 Apply online to save time and effort.
 When filling out the application, make sure to complete the planned housing code (on Step 6, Housing Plan, on your FAFSA form) with your appropriate housing status, since leaving this section blank could result in underfunding.

 FAU School Codes

 - Boca Campus: 001481

 - Jupiter Campus: E00830

 For help completing the FAFSA or questions related to the status of your FAFSA or your Student Aid Report (SAR), please call the Federal Processor at (800) 433-3243.